rosbacke/delegate/README.md

 so the worst problems becoming ambiguous when adding new functions should be mitigated.

-So normal engineering practices is still valid.
+So normal engineering practices are still valid.
 Decide on what you consider foreign code, put adapters on it so you have a single point to change when it changes.
 Decide what you consider stable/key interfaces in your code and let that be used more freely.